Cathy Cherry, Founder, Purple Cherry Architects in Annapolis MD

-Banner Art Studio was recently commissioned to create large-scale architectural mobile art by the Purposeful Architecture Studio of Purple Cherry Architects in Annapolis, Maryland for the Hussman Institute for Autism, also in Maryland.
+Banner Art Studio was recently commissioned to create a large-scale suspended art installation by the Purposeful Architecture Studio of Purple Cherry Architects in Annapolis, Maryland for the Hussman Institute for Autism, also in Maryland.
 Banner Art Studio was also able to collaborate with John Hussman, who really involved himself in the artistic process.
-The completed installation features the autism awareness puzzle piece, and the doves and hearts of the Hussman Institute.
+The completed art installation features the autism awareness puzzle piece, and the doves and hearts of the Hussman Institute.

 We followed up the successful installation by interviewing Cathy Cherry, Principal at Purple Cherry Architects, about the process an architect uses when designing an interior space for children and adults with special needs.

-BA: How does commissioning a piece of mobile art fit into your overall process as an architect?
+BA: How does commissioning a large-scale suspended art installation fit into your overall process as an architect?

 CC: From the very beginning, we knew we wanted large-scale art inside the Hussman Institute.
 We were working within an existing two-story lobby inside a business office in which our client took two of three floors.
 Because the vertical volume was larger than the horizontal volume, it was immediately apparent that center of the volume needed to be filled.